Adaha-png/master_thesis/progress.md

 ## week 45

 Integrated gradients plot

 * logits dont make sense to explain
 * one hot encoding isnt differentiable
 * ergo softmax, additional benefit is a confidence measure of action chosen

+## week 46

 Future predictor

 * takes first observation in a sequence
- * predicts position of an agent n steps in the future, not yet trained
+* predicts position of an agent n steps in the future
+* takes extra inputs, action as an int helps, action as one-hot helps more
+* gets decent results
+* shap and ig on these models

 # TODO

+## shap

+* make custom shap plot function

 ## sim\_steps